What’s The M-TRAP?

 Rapid and Versatile Sample Collection

-mTrap was designed with ease of use in mind — a boon to anyone who routinely collects spore traps for direct examinations.
-Utilizing the provided adapter, mTrap may be connected via ½” tubing commonly used with air sampling pumps that are currently on the market.
+The M-TRAP air sampling cassette was designed with ease of use in mind — a boon to anyone who routinely collects spore traps for direct examinations.
+The M-TRAP may be connected via tubing commonly used with air sampling pumps that are currently on the market.
 The pump’s flow rate should be set at 15 liters per minute prior to use and the sample should be collected for 10 minutes yielding a sample volume equivalent to 150 liters of air.
 Resultant data interpretation is a snap: It is presented in total spores per cubic meter of air.
 Just as with current direct examination technology, an outside reference sample is recommended for baseline comparison.